-I. PURPOSE

-This program will provide good quality affordable rental housing to low and very low income families; will assist tenant families acquire the skills and resources needed to become homeowners; and will assist qualified tenant families purchase their homes at the end of the required affordability period.
-The program will operate in
+I. PURPOSE This program will provide good quality affordable rental housing to low and very low income families; will assist tenant families acquire the skills and resources needed to become homeowners; and will assist qualified tenant families purchase their homes at the end of the required affordability period.
+The program will operate in II.
+AUTHORITY The legal authority of this program comes from the working agreement with Tennessee Housing Development Agency, Public Law 101-625 (National Affordable Housing Act of 1990), as well as State and local laws.

-II.
-AUTHORITY

-The legal authority of this program comes from the working agreement with Tennessee Housing Development Agency, Public Law 101-625 (National Affordable Housing Act of 1990), as well as State and local laws.

 III.
-PROGRAM RESOURCES
+PROGRAM RESOURCES The source of funds for the undertaking of these activities is a grant in the amount of , which has been awarded by Tennessee Housing Development Agency (THDA) through the U.S. Department of Housing and Urban Development Home Investment Partnership Act.
 IV.
-APPLICABLE LAWS

-and its tenants are required to abide by a number of State and Federal laws, and may be required to sign documents certifying their compliance.
+APPLICABLE LAWS and its tenants are required to abide by a number of State and Federal laws, and may be required to sign documents certifying their compliance.
+1.